Dr. Andrea Downie

 Current students:

-Clinical mentor: Available
+Clinical mentor: Not available

 Research interests: Neurocognitive and social difficulties associated with childhood cancer and the development of interventions designed to improve these difficulties.
-The majority of this research has been carried out as a co-investigator on a number of multi-site research studies.
+Most of this research has been carried out as a co-investigator on several multi-site research studies.
 The results of this research, and that carried out by others involved in similar projects, document that children who are diagnosed with a brain tumour and treated with cranial radiation are at a high risk to experience changes in attention, executive functioning, processing speed, and working memory, which in turn adversely affects academic achievement.
 These late effects have a significant impact upon the lives of children who survive a brain tumour including changes to their social functioning, validated remediation methods available to survivors of childhood cancer.
 Publications available in CV.

 Available to supervise: Yes

-Last updated: May 30, 2023
+Last updated: May 22, 2024